symbol/symbol-docs/source/api.rst

 Catapult REST uses port ``3000``.
 It accepts both HTTP **GET**, **PUT** and **POST** requests.

-Assuming that Catapult REST is running locally, HTTP GET requests can be executed from a browser and have the form:
+Assuming that Catapult REST is :doc:`running locally  <getting-started/setup-workstation>`, HTTP GET requests can be executed from a browser and have the form:

 http://localhost:3000/<path-to-API-request>